-Revisiting the early days of social media through the people who lived it, including the collapse of the first major social media company.
+Exploring the early days of social media through the people who lived it, and revisiting the story of Myspace.

 The host encourages listeners to tag him in their TikTok videos for a chance to be featured, and shares his love for wearing socks and sandals while eating hot, bagged sandwiches like White Castle.